Azure/PSRule.Rules.Azure/docs/en/rules/Azure.Redis.FirewallRuleCount.md

 ## DESCRIPTION

-Azure Cache for Redis provides the functionality to create firewall rules, limiting the IP addresses that can access the resources.
+When using Azure Cache for Redis, injected into a VNET you are able to create firewall rules to limit access to the cache.
+Each firewall rules specifies a range of IP addresses that are allowed to access the cache.

+If no firewall rules are set and public access is not disabled, then all IP addresses are allowed to access the cache.
+By default, the cache is configured to allow access from all IP addresses.

-Normally, you want to limit the number of firewall rules.
+Consider using private endpoints to limit access to the cache.
+If this is not possible, use firewall rules to limit access to the cache.
+However, avoid using overly permissive firewall rules that are:

+- Not needed.
+- Too broad.
+- Too many.

 ## RECOMMENDATION